 So say the results of a new survey by the Northeast Human Resources Association (NEHRA).
-Over 85% of all firms queried said they did not have a recruiting strategy in place to offset the impending retirement of the baby boomers from the workplace, and only 5% responded that they did have a plan in place, with 10% not sure.
-The survey by NEHRA, the leading HR association in New England with over 3,500 members, was conducted to determine how well local organizations are prepared for the upcoming retirement of the baby boomer generation.
+Over 73% of all firms queried said they did not have a specific retention strategy in place, and only 19% responded that they did have a plan.
+The survey by NEHRA, the premier human resources association in New England with nearly 3,500 members, was conducted to determine how well local organizations work to retain their employees.

 About NEHRA and the survey

-Over 3,500 HR professionals, representing large and small companies in all industries within the region, as well as individuals providing products and services to the human resources community, comprise NEHRA's membership base.
-A total of 194 NEHRA members and nonmembers responded to the online survey, which was conducted from June 18-29, 2007.
-Visit the NEHRA website for full survey results.
-(Note: Some percentages do not total 100% as multiple responses were allowed.)
+NEHRA is New England's premier human resources association, with approximately 3,500 HR professionals comprising the membership base, representing large and small companies in all industries within the region as well as individuals providing products and services to the human resources community.
+A total of 196 NEHRA members responded to the online survey, which was conducted from September 28 to October 12, 2007.
+For survey results, visit the NEHRA website.

 E-Mail This Article